Mitha1328/Band-Website/README.md

 1) Shop Tab - a new html page where it showcases merchendise and other products by One Direction where the fans can buy to get into the Jolly crazy mood!

 Technologies Used
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+I have used HTML, CSS, and a light amount of javascript to make a fade in image on scroll.

 Contact form:
 For the Forms page, I have created a "Book Us" page where any coorperate individuals could send in their queries to Book the Band for major events.